 Liberty University’s Online Military Benefits

 Liberty University recognizes the service and sacrifice of those who have answered the call of duty to defend our nation’s freedoms.
 Because of this, we are privileged to offer tuition discounts to those who are eligible to help our military students achieve their academic and professional goals.
-In addition to these financial benefits, we also offer academic benefits, military support services, and connection to our military community through social media, monthly newsletters, and military appreciation events.
+In addition to these financial benefits, we also offer academic benefits, military support services, and connection to our military community through social media, newsletters, and military appreciation events.

 To take advantage of all of these benefits, we encourage you to submit military documentation through the steps outlined below to ensure your military status is reflected on your student account.